syndicate-storage/syndicate/README.md

 Why use Syndicate over an existing cloud?
 -----------------------------------------

-Syndicate is **decentralized**.
+Syndicate is **provider-agnostic**.
 You can distribute Syndicate across multiple clouds, multiple local networks, and multiple devices and servers.
 Syndicate is not tied to any specific provider, and can tolerate a configurable number of server and provider failures.

 Syndicate is **scalable**.
 You can use Syndicate to share a few files across just your personal devices, or you can use it to distribute terabytes of data to millions of people.
 You can increase scalability by simply giving it more caches and storage to work with.